boosh/lambda-email-forwarder/README.md

 Note: You need to set the content type to 'application/json'.

 ## Usage
-To use this, generate a javascript SDK by running `chalice generate-sdk emailer-sdk` then create a form like:
+To use this, deploy as above, then generate a javascript SDK by running `chalice generate-sdk example/sdk` and create a form like:

     <form>
       <!-- Change this to match a whitelisted domain in `config.ini` -->